Pearson-Higher-Ed/compounds/README.md

 The static demo site is scripted to deploy to GitHub Pages (gh-pages branch).

-## Contributions
+## Guidelines

 All submissions must be via pull request and approved before the pearson-design-accelerator@pearson.com team will merge and allow it to enter the release process.
-All submissions must pass this project's linting, test with 100% code coverage, and be compatible with the version of React (if applicable) approved for the Pearson User Experience Platform.
+All submissions must pass this project's linting, test with 100% code coverage, and be compatible with the version(s) of React approved for the Pearson User Experience Platform.

 ## License